ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/render-architecture/Game Thread Update Code Flow.md

         - Each DrawPolicyFactory::AddStaticMesh() creates a Drawing Policy for the specific mesh and TStaticMeshDrawlist::AddMesh() it to the corresponding list.
 Drawing Policies define specific parameters on how to draw this mesh in this specific pass, e.g. DepthDrawingPolicy.
 They're sorted based on state to minimize state changes

         - FBasePassOpaqueDrawingPolicyFactory::AddStaticMesh() is the main responsible BasePass factory.
-TBasePassDrawingPolicy&lt;LightMapPolicyType> is the main draw policy
+TBasePassDrawingPolicy<LightMapPolicyType> is the main draw policy

     - Update PrimitiveOctree